rudderlabs/rudderstack-docs/destinations/analytics/Adobe Analytics/adobe-analytics-mobile-device-mode.md

 ---
 description: >-
-  Detailed technical documentation on the mobile device mode settings for Adobe Analytics destination.
+  Detailed technical documentation on the Mobile device mode settings for Adobe Analytics destination.
 ---

 # Mobile Device Mode Settings

 ## Adding Device Mode Integration

-* Configure the Manage App Settings tab on the [**Adobe Mobile Services**](https://mobilemarketing.adobe.com/) dashboard.
+* Configure the Manage App Settings tab with the required details on the [**Adobe Mobile Services**](https://mobilemarketing.adobe.com/) dashboard.

-* Download the `ADBMobileConfig.json` file by clicking on `Config File` present at the bottom of the same tab and place it inside your app.
-Follow the instruction in Adobe's documentation for [**Android**](https://experienceleague.adobe.com/docs/mobile-services/android/getting-started-android/dev-qs.html?lang=en)
+* Download the `ADBMobileConfig.json` file by clicking on `Config File` option present at the bottom of the same page and place it inside your app in the following path `src/main/assets/`.

+* Follow the instructions in Adobe documentation here to create the report suite [**Android**](https://experienceleague.adobe.com/docs/mobile-services/android/getting-started-android/dev-qs.html?lang=en)

 {% tabs %}
 {% tab title="Android" %}